GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 ### 6. Our first full-functioning pipeline is ready! and we can directly run it!

+Here, we will try to run our workflow using the config file we created (mytest), and input file we prepared (mysamplesheet.csv) and docker environment.
+But you can also run it with singularity.
+You can define another output directory else than _results_.
 ```
 nextflow run main.nf -profile mytest,docker --outdir results --input mysamplesheet.csv
 ```